grafana/google-sheets-datasource/docs/sources/template-variables.md

     - oss
     - enterprise
     - cloud
+aliases:
+  - /docs/plugins/grafana-googlesheets-datasource/latest/variables/
 weight: 300
 ---

-# Variables
+# Template variables

 A variable is a placeholder for a value that you can use in dashboard queries.
 Variables allow you to create more interactive and dynamic dashboards by replacing hard-coded values with dynamic options.
-They are displayed as dropdown lists at the top of the dashboard, making it easy to change the data being displayed.
+They are displayed as drop-down lists at the top of the dashboard, making it easy to change the data being displayed.

 The Google Sheets data source plugin supports two types of variables: